-5.2 Flex Assembly Removal 5.2.1 Remove all nuts and bolts attaching the flex assembly to the hub.
+5.2 Flex Assembly Removal

+5.2.1 Remove all nuts and bolts attaching the flex assembly to the hub.
 Store the removed bolts together, and the removed nuts together as they are supplied in weight-matched sets.

-5.2.2 Insert (3) of the removed 5/16-24 bolts in the jacking taps of the joint as shown in Figure 18.
+5.2.2 Insert (3) 5/16-24 bolts supplied with the coupling in the jacking taps of the joint as shown in Figure 18.

-Figure 18 - Bolts in Jacking Taps for Flex Assembly Removal 5.2.3 While supporting the flex assembly weight, turn the jacking bolts in an even criss-cross pattern to disengage the assembly from the hub, as shown in Figure 19.
-Remove the jacking bolts from the taps.
+Figure 18 - Bolts in Jacking Taps for Flex Assembly Removal

+5.2.3 While supporting the flex assembly weight, turn the bolts in an even criss-cross pattern to dis-engage the assembly from the hub, as shown in Figure 19.
+Remove the bolts from the taps.

 5.2.4 Repeat for the flex assembly at the opposite hub.

-Figure 19 - Use of Jacking Bolts Disengage Pilot Fit
+Figure 19 - Use of Jacking Screws to Disengage Pilot Fit